dawidkotarba/interview_questions/java.md

 # Java

-## Good practices
-- What are the rules/good practises for creating well designed class from Object Oriented programming perspective?

 ## Core
 - Describe what is the meaning of following keywords : protected,  private, public, no keyword.
 - What is the difference between override and overload?